 double price = 9.99;

 int rounded = (int)price;rounded will be 9, not 10.
-The decimal part is simply dropped.
+The decimal part is simply dropped, not rounded.
+Because data can be lost, you must write the conversion explicitly.

 price = 9.99